Schaudge/petsc/src/docs/sphinx_docs/install/install_documentation.rst

 <https://www.mcs.anl.gov/petsc/miscellaneous/external.html>`__.
 One can optionally use
 external solvers like `HYPRE`_, `MUMPS`_, and others from within PETSc applications.

-PETSc configure has the ability to download and install these external packages.
+PETSc ``configure`` has the ability to download and install these external packages.
 Alternatively if these packages are already installed, then ``configure`` can detect and use them.

-If you are behind a firewall and cannot use a proxy for the downloads or have a very slow network use the additional option ``--with-packages-download-dir=/path/to/dir``.
-This will trigger ``configure`` to print the URLs of all the packages you must download this directory (do not uncompress or untar the files) and then use these copies of the packages instead of trying to download them directly from the internet.
+If you are behind a firewall and cannot use a proxy for the downloads or have a very slow network, use the additional option ``--with-packages-download-dir=/path/to/dir``.
+This will trigger ``configure`` to print the URLs of all the packages you must download.
+You may then download the packages to some directory (do not uncompress or untar the files) and then point ``configure`` to these copies of the packages instead of trying to download them directly from the internet.

-The following modes can be used to install/use external packages with ``configure``.
+The following modes can be used to download/install external packages with ``configure``.

 - ``--download-PACKAGENAME``: Download specified package and install it, enabling PETSc to use this package. **This is the recomended method to couple any external packages with PETSc**: